The New Zealand Curriculum forms the basis of our teaching, including the study of English, health and

 – Cover Health Education and Keeping Ourselves Safe

-TECHNOLOGY
+SPECIALIST TECHNOLOGY

-NZ CURRICULUM LEVELS
+NZ CURRICULUM PHASES

-At Fairhall School we follow the NZ Curriculum Levels to assist the teaching and learning of our students.
-Parents will be informed of how well their child is learning at their expected learning level.
+At Fairhall School, we follow the NZ Curriculum phases to assist the teaching and learning of our students.
+Parents/whānau will be informed of how well their child is learning at their expected learning level.

 STATIONERY

-REPORTING
+REPORTING to Parents

-PRIDE
+Fairhall PRIDE

 ERO – MINISTRY OF EDUCATION REPORT